neondatabase/website/content/docs/guides/laravel-migrations.md

 [Laravel](https://laravel.com/) is a popular PHP web application framework that provides an expressive and elegant syntax for building web applications.
 It includes an ORM (Object-Relational Mapping) called Eloquent, which allows you to interact with databases using a fluent API.
 Laravel also provides a powerful migration system to manage database schema changes over time.

 This guide demonstrates how to use Laravel with the Neon Postgres database.
-We'll create a simple Laravel application and walk through the process of setting up the database, defining models, generating and running migrations to manage schema changes.
+We'll create a simple Laravel application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites